 Conditions were terrible at that time of the year with raging currents and extremely high water level however the Australians were hard pressed to cross Busu River to evade the Japanese.
 Initially as many as 30 Australians were swept away with the current.
 Those who survived managed to reach the safety of a less deep area, and were forced to hide from the Japanese for several daylight hours before being saved by the Battalion.

-Sarah died at Norseman in 1963 aged 78 years, having never left the goldfields of WA.
+Sarah died at Norseman in 1963 aged 78 years, having never left the goldfields of WA and endured too many family tragedies and hardships.
+She was buried as Sarah Jones at Norseman Cemetery.